Last Updated on 17 December, 2020 by Veronica

 Le Chateau des Barons du Pont

-The monument to the Bigoudens of Pont-l’Abbé
+The Monument to the Bigoudens of Pont-l’Abbé

-This work of granite and bronze by Francois Bazin, won the National Prize in 1929.
-This work represents 4 women and a girl: grandmother, mother, sister, daughter and the young daughter, the five ages of life.
-They’re thinking about their children, siblings, husbands and grandchildren, who fight the storms in the sea.
-On the sides, you’ll see two low bronze reliefs, illustrating scenes of Celtic mythology.
+This work of granite and bronze by Francois Bazin won the National Prize in 1929.
+This work represents 4 women and a girl: grandmother, mother, sister, daughter, and the young daughter, the five ages of life.

 The Church of Notre Dame des Carmes

-- Check Out: 4 day Road Trip South Brittany, France
+- Check Out: 4-day Road Trip South Brittany, France

 - Check Out: Best things to do in Nantes

-Pay attention to the bell tower of 1603 and its 15th-century rose window.
+Please pay attention to the bell tower of 1603 and its 15th-century rose window.

 After visit the church, go down Church Street (Rue de l’Eglise) and walk a little bit through the streets Pasteur, Marceau, Château, des Carmes…